 Check out AAST’s Periscope to see the archived video of the live streaming of “How to Build a Comprehensive STOP THE BLEED Program: Tips and Lessons Learned”

-I’d like to thank the members of this committee for their energy, enthusiasm, and commitment in pulling these programs together and for advancing our goals.
-I would also like to thank Brea Sanders, Sharon Gautschy, and the Board of Managers for their support of our work, which makes these activities possible.
+I’d like to thank the members of this committee for their energy, enthusiasm, and commitment to pulling these programs together and for their thought-provoking/forward-thinking innovative ideas for advancing our goals.
+I would also like to express gratitude to Afia Jones, Brea Sanders, Sharon Gautschy, and the Board of Managers for their support of our work, which makes these activities possible.

 - Four Peer-Reviewed Publications:

 - An article was written by Dr. Tatebe on Health care and law enforcement published in the March 2022 issue.
 A Grand Rounds was presented on March 23rd, 2022 by Dr. Leah Tatebe, Tina Nappi (The Health Alliance for Violence Intervention - HAVI), Dr. Andrew Dennis, Dr. Erin Hall, and Dr. Thomas Duncan on a similar topic.
 The committee is working alongside The HAVI in developing guidelines, and this charge is being led by Dr. Tatebe.
 A publication is pending.